 Breastfeeding recommendations are well established and supported by research, citing duration minimizes infant mortality and optimizes lifelong infant and maternal health.
-But breastfeeding is a learned process and can be hard to get started with many compounding factors, including limited access to professional level care, paid leave and community support.
-It is no wonder that continuing can be a challenge, with 60% of women reporting inability to achieve intended goals, and even lower rates of initiation and duration across racial and socioeconomic divides.
+But breastfeeding is a learned process and can be hard to get started with many compounding factors, including limited access to culturally matched professional level care, paid leave and ongoing community support.
+It is no wonder that continuing can be a challenge, with 60% of women reporting inability to achieve intended goals and many experiencing disparity due to racial and socioeconomic inequities.
 While organizations ranging from the CDC, AAP, to ACOG have comprehensive information supporting breastfeeding, most healthcare professional degree programs lack education about breastfeeding.
 It is time sensitive and time intensive care best provided by someone who specializes in it and best valued for its long-term cost effectiveness.
 Through this advocacy page, we hope to improve awareness of lactation care team members, lactation care insurance coverage rights, and how to speak up for more adequate paid leave.
 In the end, all of the professional support in the world is only as good as the true community support we are designed to thrive on…Pass It On!

 Health Insurance Coverage Facts

 - The Affordable Care Act as of 2013 requires health plans to fully cover prenatal and postnatal professional breastfeeding support and supplies without co-payments, deductibles, or co-insurance, for the duration of breastfeeding

 - Coverage for professional breastfeeding support and supplies has been limited

 - Exclusive breastfeeding is recommended for the first 6 months of life for optimal health outcomes.
 Yet, nearly one-third of employed women do not take any maternity leave, and nearly 1 in 4 women who do take leave return to work within two weeks due to financial and job insecurity, diminishing the ability to establish the connection needed to successfully breastfeed.